June 26, 2020

 Without realizing the potential harm of caffeine pills or powder, consumers could find themselves in life-threatening circumstances.

-If you believe you may be experiencing caffeine intoxication, call 911 immediately.
+If you believe you may be experiencing caffeine intoxication, seek medical treatment immediately.

 “Coffee” by Jack StauberSource: Coffee – Jack Stauber (Extended Fan Edit) | CassieWho?

 Caffeine can have positive cognitive and physical effects.
 However, its potential is limited by the paradoxical effect of overconsumption and overstimulation.